kapcus/dbchanger/README.md

 DbChanger
 =================
+Toolkit for advanced database change management.

-Deploy and install your database changes (dbchange) from centrally.
+* Deploy and install centrally
-Multiple environments, with multiple schemas & users supported.
+* Multiple environments with multiple schemas & users
-Each dbchange can have multiple sql files with arbitrary placeholders.
+* Each dbchange can have multiple sql files with arbitrary placeholders

-Modular architecture allows you to override/extend existing logic.
+* Simple environment configuration

-Currently supported databases: `ORACLE`
+Currently supported databases:
+* `ORACLE`

 Architecture
 =================